mweel1/usa_high_level/NewYorkPresent/corporate-mandates.md

 - Prosecute bad actors and prevent them from registering a domain based on their ID.

 ## Apple will not allow to show an ID unless its the one with a CA frame.

+## Have the same child protection application on all devices, and call it Child Protection and create an API.